tintinrevient/adventures/_posts/2019-10-20-ambiguity.markdown

 * People are both kind and evil.
 * Things are changing.
 On the bright side, bad things don't last, but also good things.

-Computation which base itself on disambiguity is now trying its best, but in vain.
+Computation which bases itself on disambiguity is now trying its best, but in vain.

 **Statistics** cannot predict the extinction of dinosaurs, and statistics is in nature narrow-minded and biased.